DuperKnight/FIM-Fabric/README.md

 ### Minecraft
 > FIM runs on [Fabric](https://fabricmc.net/), and is built to support **latest** versions of Minecraft only.
 >
-> Download the Fabric Mod from this repository's releases or from [Modrinth]().
+> Download the Fabric Mod from this repository's [releases](https://github.com/FishIntegratedMinecraft/FIM-Fabric/releases) or from [Modrinth](https://modrinth.com/mod/fish-integrated-minecraft).

 ### IntelliJ
+> You can find the IntelliJ plugin inside of IntelliJ, by searching for ``Fish's Integrated Minecraft`` under Plugins!
+>
-> You can find the IntelliJ plugin on the [IntelliJ Plugin Marketplace](), or you can download the jar file directly from the [FIM-IntelliJ repository]().
+> Otherwise, the plugin is also available in the [IntelliJ Plugin Marketplace](https://plugins.jetbrains.com/plugin/27606-fish-s-integrated-minecraft), or you can download the jar file directly from the [FIM-IntelliJ repository](https://github.com/FishIntegratedMinecraft/FIM-IntelliJ).

 **Both the Minecraft Mod & IntelliJ Plugin are free to use for everyone!**